 - 5-10 drops of peppermint oil

 - 1/4th cup of coconut oil

-Sugar, which is a natural exfoliant, gets rid of all the build-up of products and dead skin cells on your scalp (4).
-Peppermint oil, which has a calming effect on the scalp, also promotes hair growth and acts as a skin conditioning agent (5).
+Sugar, a natural exfoliant, may reduce product and dead skin cell build up on your scalp (4).
+Peppermint oil, which has a calming effect on the scalp, may promote hair growth and acts as a skin conditioning agent (5).

 Apple cider vinegar (ACV), on the other hand, maintains the skin’s pH balance (6).
 However, more research is required to fully know the benefits of ACV.